cadebrown/old.cade.site/readme.md

   Server running... press ctrl-c to stop.
 ```

-and navigate to `localhost:4000` in your browser
+Then, navigate to `localhost:4000` in your browser

   * give `--drafts` to also include draft posts
   * give `--host 0.0.0.0` to serve to your local network

-## customizing
+## Customizing

-feel free to copy this Jekyll theme! (full source is on [the GitHub repo](https://github.com/cadebrown/cadebrown.github.io))
+Feel free to copy this Jekyll theme! (full source is on [the GitHub repo](https://github.com/cadebrown/cadebrown.github.io))

-the website (and most of the content) is licensed under the [KPL](https://kata.tools/kpl). (all i ask is that you give me an attribution/link somewhere on your blog)
+The website (and most of the content) is licensed under the [KPL](https://kata.tools/kpl). (all i ask is that you give me an attribution/link somewhere on your blog)

-### code structure
+### Code Structure

-all the modular components are in `_includes`, for example:
+All the modular components are in `_includes`, for example:

   * `_includes/bbar.html`: bottom bar, included at the end of every page
   * `_includes/post-desc.html`: post description card generator (i.e. thumbnail and exerpt)

-all the custom themes and styling are in `css/main.css`
+All the custom themes and styling are in `css/main.css`

   * to change the font from monospace to something less 1337, change the `:root` rules at the top of the file
   * to add a theme, follow the comments for an existing theme, change the name, and also edit `_includes/tbar.html` (comments will explain everything)

-### software
+### Software

-this blog has a lot of builtin integrations with common tools. here's a quick list:
+This blog has a lot of builtin integrations with common tools. here's a quick list:

   * [kramdown](https://kramdown.gettalong.org/syntax.html): for parsing `.md` (markdown) files
   * [Disqus](https://disqus.com/): for comments